M365 Manual Onboarding of SharePoint, OneDrive, or Teams

 - Once you have selected the permission, select the Add permissions button.

 - Select Grant admin consent for MSFT.
-Select Yes in the pop up box to confirm.
+Select Yes to confirm.

 Step 2.
 Sidecar Configuration

-Sharepoint, OneDrive and Teams can be onboarded to DSPM with either AWS or Azure as the sidecar.
-Based on the cloud provider which is being used as sidecar, the steps specific for them are detailed below.
+SharePoint, OneDrive, and Teams can be onboarded to DSPM with either AWS or Azure as a sidecar.

 Prerequisites

-- For using AWS Account as sidecar account it must be onboarded to DSPM first, with an Onboarding Version of 64 or later.
+- If using an AWS Account as a sidecar account, the account must first be onboarded to DSPM with an Onboarding Version of 64 or later.

 AWS as Sidecar